ran-var/blog/source/_posts/uefi-attack.md

 Found Winbond flash chip "W25Q64.V" (8192 kB, SPI) on ch341a_spi.
 ```

 For an 8MB chip, this takes about 1-2 minutes.
-Flashrom reads the entire contents sequentially, block by block.
-You'll see a progress indicator as it works through the address space.
-The real trick here is verifying your dump is clean.
-Flash reads can fail silently if the clip isn't making perfect contact, so always read twice and compare checksums:
+Flashrom reads the entire contents sequentially, block by block through the address space.
+The real trick here is verifying your dump is clean since flash reads can fail if the clip wasn't seated perfectly, so always read twice and compare checksums.

 ```bash
 sudo flashrom -p ch341a_spi -r firmware_dump2.bin